ashupp/qubic-computor-build-guide-windows/README.md

 ## qubic-computor-build-guide-windows

-### A step-by-step guide to build computor binaries from scratch
+### A step-by-step guide to build qubic computor binaries from scratch

 I hacked together another step-by-step guide for compiling Computor Based on version of @crypdro and @Chris Dukakis on windows with some modifications